P45s and P60s

 This can sometimes happen during a TUPE transfer, when:

 The old employer or service provider must issue a P45 because they no longer employ the worker.
-The worker remains in their job.
+This is the case even though the worker remains in the same job.

 A P45 might also be provided when there is a change to the business that is not related to TUPE.